Alabama · Southeast

 The top techniques for Lake Guntersville are Punch rig, Football jig, Hollow-body frog, Swim jig.
 Punch rigs through hydrilla mats at first light.

 Spring pre-spawn (March–April) produces the largest fish at Lake Guntersville.
 Pre-spawn bass stack on secondary points in March.
-Fall is the most consistent season for numbers — outstanding shad-following bite along grass flats and creek mouths.
+Fall is the most consistent season for numbers.

 Punch rigs through hydrilla mats at first light.
 Ledge bite develops by June on main channel drops at 18–25 ft with football jigs and big crankbaits.